 When you come for your first session, the first thing I’ll do is ask you what you’d like to have happen.
 I’ll also ask you a lot of questions so that we both have a clear understanding of what you want to see change.
 We have some simple forms to help with this part.
 Usually in the course of this interview, we discover at least a few and sometimes several more possibilities for what might change in addition to the ideas you came in with.

-For those of you who have come across an assessment process known as qEEG (quantitative electroencephalogram) that is often used with linear neurofeedback, there is no need for this tool when using NeurOptimal®.
+For those of you who have come across an assessment process known as qEEG (quantitative electroencephalogram), the qEEG is often used with linear neurofeedback.
+There is no need for this tool when using NeurOptimal®.
 (That’s a substantial cost savings for you.)
 The qEEG is used to diagnose and to establish protocols for training.
 With NeurOptimal® your brain will be using the training in the way that is intrinsically right for you.
 There’s no guesswork involved, no diagnosing, no protocols and no push.
 Your brain uses the feedback to optimize itself in the way that is best for you, making changes in the order and pace that is right for you.
 Training, not treatment.

 Next, we’ll do our first training.
 You’ll be sitting in a comfortable chair with small sensors attached to your head with a water soluble conductive paste.
 There will be a total of three sensors on your ears, and one on each side of your head.
 The sensors read the electricity on the surface of your scalp.
 During your first training, I’ll show you what this looks like on the trainer screen.